A monotonicity formula for minimal connections: The monotonicity formulas

 Replacing $f$ with $f \chi$ in Corollary \ref{cor:mono sh}, the proof is completed. \end{proof}

 \begin{remark} Under the assumptions of Theorem \ref{thm:monotnicity 2dim}, we can also obtain the vanishing theorem as in Corollary \ref{cor:vanish}.

-When $\dim X=2$, the normalized volume functional agrees with the functional defined in \cite[(2.5)]{Dong2011vanishing} for $F(t)=\sqrt{1+2t}-1$.
+When $\dim X=2$, the normalized volume functional agrees with a simpler functional defined in \cite[(2.5)]{Dong2011vanishing} for $F(t)=\sqrt{1+2t}-1$ by Remark \ref{rem:norvol 00}.
 Then functional for this $F$ is called the generalized Yang--Mills--Born--Infeld energy functional with the plus sign when $\beta$ is replaced with the curvature of a connection of a vector bundle (\cite[(8.1)]{Dong2011vanishing}).
 We can directly check that $\beta \in \Omega^2$ satisfies a conservation law in our sense if and only if $\beta \in \Omega^2$ satisfies an $F$-conservation law in the sense of \cite[Definition 2.1]{Dong2011vanishing} by \eqref{eq:2dim cons law} and \cite[Lemma 2.3]{Dong2011vanishing}.

 We only use the fact that $D \beta =0$ in the proof of Theorem \ref{thm:monotnicity 2dim}.
 We obtain similar results in any dimensions when $\beta$ satisfies $D \beta =0$.